-- 2.1 Members and officers are servants of the public and they depend upon each other in carrying out the work of the Council.
-Members are responsible to the electorate and serve so long as their term of office last, whilst officers are responsible to the Council.
-Officers give advice to the Council (whether in the form of full Council, committees of the Council, including the Public Scrutiny Commission and its Panels, or the Executive) as well as to individual Members, and carry out the Council's work under the direction and control of the Council and its various bodies. - 2.2 Members undertake many different roles.
-Broadly, these are:- - Politician In expressing political values and, in the case of Members belonging to a political group represented on the Council, usually supporting the policies of the group to which he/she belongs - Policy and Strategic Direction They set the policy and direction for the Council; are responsible for ensuring that adequate management arrangements are in place; develop and allocate the Council's physical, financial and human resources and monitor the performance, development, continuity and overall well-being of the organisation
+- 2.1 Members and Officers are servants of the public and they depend upon each other in carrying out the work of the Council.
+Members are responsible to the electorate and serve so long as their term of office lasts, whilst Officers are responsible to the Council.
+Officers give advice to the Council (whether in the form of full Council, Committees of the Council, including the Overview and Scrutiny Commission and its Panels, or the Executive) as well as to individual Members, and carry out the Council's work under the direction and control of the Council and its various bodies. - 2.2 Members undertake many different roles.
+Broadly, these are:- - Politician

+In expressing political values and, in the case of Members belonging to a political group represented on the Council, usually supporting the Policies of the Group to which he or she belongs.

+Policy and Strategic Direction

+They set the policy and direction for the Council; are responsible for ensuring that adequate management arrangements are in place; develop and allocate the Council's physical, financial and human resources and monitor the performance, development, continuity and overall well-being of the Organisation.